JulienBrn/BeautifulLogger/README.md

 ### setup parameters

 Proper documentation to come.
 For now, the default parameters and their values are listed below.
 Note: an additional "configFile" parameter can be provided and allows to set up options in a json text file.
+Note that colors are based on the colorama module.

 ```Python
 "displayLevel" : 0,